tristanbes/qiubaiying.github.io/_posts/2019-04-10-state-of-wordpress-in-2019.md

 // Replace WP_ENV === 'production' by !WP_DEBUG if you are NOT in a Bedrock structure
 ```

+{% include image.html width="688" url="/img/timber-cache.png" description="Difference of rendering time before/after enabling Twig cache system. <a href='https://blackfire.io/profiles/compare/5b79d23e-3bb8-4089-8e56-82aaae679b6b/graph'>More details on this Blackfire trace</a>." %}

-Note that it caches the the template and not the data.
+Note that it caches the the compiled php template and not the data.
 Any edits made to the `.twig` templates on the production won't be reflected unless you clear the cache.
 (Who edits files on production though ? 😱 Certainly not you !)

 # Prefer storing your assets on the cloud